The Tree That Rocked The Music Industry

 Requirements differed by country, and trade and travel became risky.

-Joining orchestras in the new rosewood regime: guitar makers.
+Joining orchestras in the new rosewood regime: guitar-makers.

 The family-owned C.F.
-Martin & Company has been making guitars in Pennsylvania's Lehigh Valley since the 1830s.
+Martin & Co. has been making guitars in Pennsylvania's Lehigh Valley since the 1830s.
 Its iconic guitars have been played by the likes of John Lennon and John Mayer.

 Workers at the Martin factory shape, sand and polish dull slabs of wood into iconic instruments that have played a role in what many of us think an acoustic guitar should sound like.